susMdT/Scripts-and-Notes/Windows_Red/readme.md

-Some Red team window stuff im probalby making in c# or c++
+Some Red team window stuff im probalby making/copying in c# or c++